Efficient and Transferable Adversarial Examples from Bayesian Neural Networks: Supplementary Materials

-\textbf{Surrogate models (Deep Ensemble).} For CIFAR-10, the DNNs used to form surrogate ensembles are trained using the same process as the target models.
-Therefore the comparison between deterministic DNNs and cSGLD is fair since one can expect the deterministic DNNs surrogate to be ``close'' to the target.
+\textbf{Surrogate models (Deep Ensemble).} For CIFAR-10 and MNIST, the DNNs used to form surrogate ensembles are trained using the same process as the target models.
+Therefore, the comparison between deterministic DNNs and cSGLD is fair, since one can expect the deterministic DNNs surrogate to be ``close'' to the target.
 As for ImageNet, we retrieve an ensemble of 15 ResNet-50 models trained independently by \citet{Ashukha2020PitfallsLearning} using SGD with momentum during 130 epochs.
 For the RQ2 experiments, we train similarly one model for every 4 other ImageNet architectures.

-\textbf{Surrogate models (cSGLD).} Following the work of \citet{Ashukha2020PitfallsLearning} and \citet{Zhang2020CyclicalLearning}, we train models with cSGLD on CIFAR-10 for 6 learning rate cycles (which, as our RQ4 experiments reveal, is where the transfer rate starts plateauing). cSGLD performs 5 cycles on ImageNet.
+\textbf{Surrogate models (cSGLD).} Following the work of \citet{Ashukha2020PitfallsLearning} and \citet{Zhang2020CyclicalLearning}, we train models with cSGLD on CIFAR-10 for 6 learning rate cycles (which, as our RQ4 experiments reveal, is where the transfer rate starts plateauing). cSGLD performs 5 cycles on ImageNet, and 10 on MNIST.
 The learning rate is set with cosine annealing schedule for fast convergence.
-Each cycle lasts 50 epochs on CIFAR-10 and 45 on ImageNet.
+Each cycle lasts 45 on ImageNet, 50 epochs on CIFAR-10 and 10 on MNIST.
 The last epochs of every cycle form the sampling phase: noise is added and one sample is drawn at the end of each epoch.
 On CIFAR-10, we obtain 5 samples per cycle (resp.
-3 on ImageNet), so 30 samples in total (resp.
-15).
+3 on ImageNet and 4 MNIST), so 30 samples in total (resp.
+15 and 20).
 An illustration of a cSGLD cyclical learning rate schedule is in supplementary materials.
 To train ResNet-50 models on ImageNet, we re-use the original cSGLD hyperparameters.

-\textbf{Surrogate models (other training methods).} Additionally to Deep Ensemble cSGLD and following \citet{Ashukha2020PitfallsLearning}, we consider 2 Bayesian Deep Learning techniques (SWAG and VI) and 2 Ensemble ones (SSE and FGE).
+\textbf{Surrogate models (other training methods).} Additionally, to Deep Ensemble cSGLD and following \citet{Ashukha2020PitfallsLearning}, we consider 2 Bayesian Deep Learning techniques (SWAG and VI) and 2 Ensemble ones (SSE and FGE).
 We train every technique on CIFAR-10 and cSGLD and SWAG on ImageNet.
 We retrieve trained Deep Ensemble, SSE, FGE and VI ImageNet models from \citet{Ashukha2020PitfallsLearning}.
 Technique descriptions and experimental setup of surrogates trained with SWAG, VI, FGE, or SSE are detailed below in the Bayesian and Ensemble Training Techniques section.